preshpi/preshpi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working with React Js, Tailwind CSS, AOS
+- 🔭 I’m currently working with React Js
 - 🌱 I’m currently learning ContextAPI, React Native
 - 👯 I’m looking to collaborate on Web Developers
 - 💬 Ask me about anything tech <a href="mailto:egwuenuprecious7@gmail.com"> egwuenuprecious7@gmail.com</a>